MarynarzSwiata/Python/100daysChallenge/mini-projects/_mini-projects-explained.md

 This Python script determines if a user is allowed to drive based on their age and whether they have a driver's license.

 **Purpose:**
-To illustrate basic conditional logic (`if`, `elif`, `else`) and handling multiple user inputs.
+To illustrate conditional logic and the use of functions to structure code.

 **How it works:**

-1. It prompts the user to enter their age and if they have a driver's license.
+1. It prompts the user for their age and, if applicable, for their driver's license status.
-2. It uses `if-elif-else` statements to check if the user is 18 or older and has a license.
-3. It prints an appropriate message to the user based on these conditions.
+2. A function `check_driving_eligibility()` contains the core logic to evaluate the user's status.
+3. The main script calls this function with the user's data and prints the returned message.

 **Key Concepts Demonstrated:**

+- Defining and calling functions.
 - `input()` function for user interaction.
-- `int()` function for type conversion.
+- `int()` for type conversion and string methods (`.strip()`, `.lower()`).
-- `.strip()` and `.lower()` string methods.
 - Conditional statements (`if`, `elif`, `else`).
-- Logical operators (`and`).
+- Returning values from a function.

 ---